 Where a course includes study outside a regional area (for example, for a clinical placement), residency away from the regional area is permitted for no more than one study period (not exceeding 6 months).
 In cases where the requirements of a compulsory placement exceed the permitted study period away from regional area, approval must be sought from the Department of Education by the university.

-- The Destination Australia scholarship is valued at $15,000 per annum, payable in equal instalments in session one and session two, for the duration of the degree, on the condition that ongoing eligibility criteria is met.
+- The Destination Australia scholarship is valued at $15,000 per annum, for the duration of the degree, on the condition that ongoing eligibility criteria is met.